 3. Wear reflective safety apparel

 Though wearing proper safety apparel seems like a given, it’s an extremely important facet of road construction safety.
-Worker visibility is important at all times and to everyone near the work zone — it needs to be worn during the day as well as at night, and it’s for the benefit of other workers just as much as drivers.
+Worker visibility is important at all times and to everyone near the work zone.
+Safety apparel needs to be worn during the day as well as at night, and it’s for the benefit of other workers just as much as it is for drivers.

 The MUTCD requires workers near roadways or the TTC area to wear Class 2 or 3 safety apparel.
 Class 2 apparel usually consists of a vest that covers all or most of the torso and is reflective.
 Class 3 apparel is also reflective and has sleeves or pant legs.
 Class 2 apparel can be worn in combination with Class E apparel — reflective shorts or pants — and is considered a Class 3 Ensemble.
 In a construction work zone, workers will nearly always need to wear Class 3 apparel.